AliCo-Hash/CV/README.md

 During the past decade I have been teaching in one way or another be it in a classroom or onsite training.
 My ability to break down complex concepts into digestible chunks and taking a step by step approach to problem solving allows me to explain techniques and their practical application.
 During the stand-ups/meetings where I had learnt and used React I was able to demonstrate how a React hook is used and applied to the project allowing my team to gain that skill and apply it themselves.

+<kbd>**Analytical thinking**</kbd>

+The escape room project required creative solutions to implement the different elements of the game.
+By considering the multi-functional aspects of each element and breaking these down to different steps I was able to create an interactive item that incorporated hooks, promises, conditionals.

 ## Education

 #### Makers Academy (start_date to end_date)